mukundvarma/Slamdunk/README.md

    After properly installed, can grab all team game scores for listed number of years [2014 - (<num> - 1):2014] w/
      python bballRefAPI.py <num>

+To run makeBBallStatTree.C:
+   need root, figure it out

+   First run:
+      sh pmakeBBallStatTree.sh <inputCSVList> <outFileName> <outDir>
+            will create directory to run in, and executable cd into created directory and run:
+      sh makeBBallStatTree.sh <inputCSVList> <outFileName> <outDir>
+      	 will create file <outFileName>.root containt statTree in <outDir>

+   statTree structure documented in header file BBallStatTree.h